RobertDeSonier/RoBlog/_posts/2018-08-06-Scripting the Day Away.md

 v1Meta.commit()
 ```

-Using the GitHub API along with the VersionOne API, I can take the mundane DevOps process of linking my Pull Requests to User Stories and make it automated with a script.
+Using the GitHub API along with the VersionOne API, I can take the mundane task of linking my Pull Requests to User Stories and make it automated with a script.

+But now, Im sure you are thinking, does that just mean I have to run a script every day now?

-Then with Window's Task Scheduler, I can make my script run as often as I want.
+Not true!
+With Window's Task Scheduler, I can make my script run as often and frequent as I want.

-## Set up Task in Task Scheduler:
+## Setting up a Task in Window's Task Scheduler:

 1. Open Task Scheduler
 1. In the Actions panel, select `Create Task...`